david-dimas333/wordpress2/README.md

-# Digital Garage Docker image for [Wordpress](https://github.com/WordPress/WordPress) in production mode,
+# Digital Garage Docker image for [Wordpress](https://github.com/WordPress/WordPress).
-and is a bit more configurable than the [official Wordpress Docker image](https://hub.docker.com/_/wordpress/).
 This image is designed specifically to support the deployment of WordPress via Docker and Kubernetes via the Digital Garage.
 This image is a bit more configurable than the [official Wordpress Docker image](https://hub.docker.com/_/wordpress/).

 # What is WordPress?